 As the inflation/deflation debate rages, in my opinion, only the timing of the dollar’s ultimate demise is in question.
 Of course, the unimaginable might happen and we might start taking the bitter medicine immediately upon the election or re-election of the next US President, show good faith deficit reduction initiatives in cutting wild cat money creation and spending, collectively wake up to new (or old) ideals and values, and go about fixing our country.
 In my opinion, what ails us is a simply massive credit and debt binge, and the sloth that such easy access to anything we desired has wrought.
 If we were to somehow break this cycle, the global economic powers that be might even cut us a break as we pick ourselves up by the bootstraps, as America has always done before.

 But how can this happen, when ninety percent of Americans would probably say “What are you talking about you economic girlie man?
-We got it good!”?Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+We got it good!”?Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.